-COSA stores personal information electronically and in hard copy, and has secure recordkeeping systems.
+COSA stores personal information predominantly electronically and in limited instances in hard copy, and has secure record-keeping systems.
 COSA takes all reasonable steps to protect personal information from unauthorised use, access, disclosure and alteration.

 IT protection systems and internal procedures are also utilised to protect the personal information held by COSA.
 COSA may store electronic information on remote servers or in the cloud directly or through contracted agencies (such as the contracted professional conference organiser managing COSA Annual Scientific Meeting logistics - all information is securely stored in Australia with backups securely stored in the United States of America and encrypted before transfer back to Australia).